 The regulations that govern regulatory approvals, pricing and reimbursement for new products vary widely from country to country.
 Our operations are subject to extensive governmental price control or other market regulations in other countries outside of the United States, and we believe the increasing emphasis on cost-containment initiatives in European and other countries have and will continue to put pressure on the pricing and usage of our product candidates.
 Some countries require approval of the sale price of a drug before it can be marketed.
 In many countries, the pricing review period begins after marketing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
-As a result, we might obtain marketing approval for a product candidate in a particular country, but then be subject to price regulations that delay our commercial launch of the product candidate, possibly for lengthy time periods, and negatively impact the revenues we are able to generate from the sale of the product candidate in that country.
+As a result, we might obtain marketing approval for a product candidate in a particular country, but then be subject to price regulations that delay our commercial launch of the product candidate in that country.
 Adverse pricing limitations may hinder our ability to recoup our investment in one or more product candidates, even if our product candidates obtain marketing approval.